 By Road

-The most common route to Baralacha La is via Leh-Manali Highway.
-It connects Manali in Himachal Pradesh to Leh in Ladakh.
-The pass is located approximately 150 km from Manali and 220 km from Leh.
+The most common and scenic route to reach Baralacha La is via the Leh-Manali Highway, which serves as the lifeline connecting Manali in Himachal Pradesh to Leh in Ladakh.
+The pass is strategically located approximately 190 km from Manali and about 220 km from Leh.

-The road is steep, narrow, and challenging, with high-altitude terrain and sharp turns.
+The road is steep, narrow, and challenging.
+Travelers must navigate high-altitude terrain and numerous sharp hairpin turns that require expert driving skills.

 Leh → Upshi → Rumtse → Pang → Sarchu → Baralacha La